 And I will dwell in the house of the Lord

-Jesus came to fulfill Isaiah’s Good Shepherd Messianic prophecy.
-He later told His disciples:
+Jesus came to all of us to fulfill Isaiah’s Good Shepherd Messianic prophecy.
+He would later tell His disciples:

-Jesus laid down His life for us so that we may spend eternity in the presence of a holy and loving God, dwelling in the house of the Lord forever.
+Jesus would lay down His life for us so that we may spend eternity in the presence of a holy and loving God, dwelling in the house of the Lord forever.

-Starting from the seed of small beginnings, we follow the Good Shepherd step by step.
-The first steps are small ones but can still be a bit unsettling.
-They become easier over time as we start to recognize our daily growth and the assurance of His presence.
-He will never leave us nor forsake us, no matter what trial or challenge we are facing.
-He will see us through to greener pastures.
+Starting from the seed of small beginnings, we follow the Good Shepherd, step by step.
+The first steps are small ones and can be a bit unsettling.
+They become easier over time as we start to recognize our daily spiritual growth and the assurance of His presence.
+We begin to see that this God will never leave us nor forsake us, no matter what trials or challenges we are facing.
+He will see us through to greener pastures, all the days of our life, and bless us in all things.
+This has been true since Abraham’s calling:

 Reflection